tBaxter/questions-for-employers/README.md

 **Do you offer paternity leave, or just maternity leave?** If they only offer maternity leave it can say a lot about the roles they expect women to play.

+**Most/all of my interviewers were men.
+Can I speak to someone else on the team to hear more about their own experience?** Does the team lacks diverse perspectives?

 ## Understanding the company and team